 - Identifying the faculty members who will assume educational and supervisory responsibility for residents - Specifying the responsibilities for teaching, supervision, and formal evaluation of residents - Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern resident education during the assignment - 1.6.
 The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all residents, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS). ^(Core) - 1.6.a.
-Participating sites should be in close enough proximity to the primary site to facilitate resident participation in program conferences and rounds. ^(Detail) - 1.6.a.1.
-There must be an educationally necessary benefit available exclusively at a distant site to justify a rotation there. ^(Core)

-- 1.6.a.2.
-Residents at distant participating sites must attend and participate in regularly scheduled and held teaching rounds, lectures and conferences.
-On average, there must be at least four hours of formal teaching activities each week. ^(Core) - 1.6.a.3.
-The program director must be located at a site that allows direct and frequent interaction with all residents. ^(Core) - 1.6.b.
-The addition of any participating site must be approved by the Review Committee prior to assigning any residents to that site. ^(Core)
+The program should be based at the primary clinical site.
+(Core) - 1.6.b.
+The addition of participating sites routinely providing any required experience, regardless of length, must be submitted through ADS, and if the participating site is more than 60 miles away, it must be approved by the Review Committee prior to the residents starting the experience. ^(Core) - 1.6.c.
+Required rotations to participating sites that are geographically distant from the Sponsoring Institution must offer educational opportunities unavailable locally that significantly augment residents' overall educational experience. ^(Core) [Moved from 1.6.g.] - 1.6.c.1.
+The program must provide reasonable notice to applicants and residents of all required geographically distant educational experiences.
+(Core) - 1.6.c.2.
+The program should ensure that residents are not unduly burdened by required rotations at geographically distant sites. ^(Core) [Moved from 1.6.h.]